IHDE-Alliance/ISTP_metadata/docs/source/faq.md

 # Frequently Asked Questions (FAQ)

 This page covers many of the most common questions asked about the ISTP  Guidelines.
-If you have a question that isn't on this list, please open a ticket on the [ISTP Guidelines Github](https://github.com/IHDE-Alliance/ISTP_metadata) site, so that the ISTP Guidelines community can respond.
+If you have a question that isn't on this list, please open a ticket on the [ISTP Guidelines GitHub](https://github.com/IHDE-Alliance/ISTP_metadata) site so that the ISTP Guidelines community can respond.
 We will use that list as the basis for additional content for this set of questions.

 Some links in this FAQ may point to previously released versions of the ISTP Guidelines specification.